KoBeWi/Godot-Ref-Serializer/README.md

 var item: Item = RefSerializer.deserialize_object(data)
 ```

 The data Dictionary can be stored on disk manually or using file methods of RefSerializer.
-They store the objects directly in a file, either text or binary.
+They store the objects directly in a file, either text, JSON or binary.

 ```GDScript
 RefSerializer.save_as_text(item, "res://Items/Item001.dat")